 Pay attention when your partner is speaking by not becoming easily distracted.
 Don't look at the TV, glance at your phone, or finish up a chore.

+"Giving a summary or recap of what your partner just said is an excellent way to show your genuine willingness to understand your partner," says Savarese.
 Let your partner know that you heard what they said by using a feedback technique and restating what was said.
-Say something like "I hear you when you say that..."
-Be open to the possibility that you didn't hear clearly what your spouse was saying, and give them space to say so if that is the case.
+Say something like "I hear you when you say that..." and follow up by rephrasing what they said.
+Also be open to the possibility that you didn't hear clearly what your spouse was saying, and give them space to say so if that is the case.

-Be aware of non-verbal signs and clues—both yours and those of your mate.
+Be aware of non-verbal signs and clues—both yours and your partners.
 These include shrugging your shoulders, tone of voice, crossing arms or legs, nodding, eye contact or looking away, facial expressions (smile, frown, shock, disgust, tears, surprise, rolling eyes, etc.), and mannerisms (fiddling with papers, tapping your fingers).
 Over half of your message is delivered through non-verbal signs.

 Understand the Differences in Your Communication Styles

-You may just communicate differently.
-Being aware can enhance your listening skills.
+You may just communicate differently, and being aware of that can enhance your listening skills.
 One of you may often share because you want to give information or solve a problem.
 The other may tend to talk to connect with someone or to get information.
-Some folks talk more about relationships than others.
-You may be more concerned about details than your spouse.
-But don't attribute all your listening differences to your gender.
+Some people talk more about relationships than others—you may be more concerned about details than your spouse.